aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ####
 > And the individual divisions or sub-companies, whatever they are going to be inside that, pursuing the public image, they design letterhead ...
 Nominate somebody, each of you, please, to a  committee to discuss this and we'll hire the best designer we can think of and between them they come up with something and it  is  passed around
 ####
 > *So in Parliament is the System Two the procedures?* ...
-And the Whips office you see is going to be ...
-That's an interesting case isn't it?
-Because a lot of Parliamentarians regard the Whips as [******] and they're not supposed to be.
+And the Whips office you see is going to be ... [but] a lot of Parliamentarians regard the Whips as [******] and they're not supposed to be.
 They are supposed to be there to smooth business, so that's a  very nice example.
 But rules of procedure.
 What do they call it  in Westminster?
 The Erskin May is it?
 Anyway there is a  book that you look up and precedence and all this kind of stuff, which is administered by the Speaker.
 ##
 ##